Swirren/SMPI-2/README.md

-This is a versatile modpack installer that can be used for almost any mod combination.
+This is a versatile modpack installer that can be used for any mod combination.

 It is mainly designed with ease of use in mind for less technologically adept people.
 It contains a simple, easy to understand menu that explains what the program is doing.